Research on moving to Mexico fraught with pitfalls

 - Sonora -

 Yet from afar, most of us don’t as quickly mark the distinction between Mazatlán, Sinaloa and Culiacan, Sinaloa.
 Culiacan is the capital of the state and does have more violence.
-It is about the same distance apart as Alexandria, Virginia is from Richmond, Virginia (the two of which in my opinion have nothing in common other than both being inhabited by human beings).
+It is about the same distance apart as Alexandria, Virginia is from Richmond, Virginia (the two of which have nothing in common other than both being inhabited by human beings).

 Even within the same city, we may not worry too much about crime even 10 miles away from our homes in the U.S. but worry about violence in even the same state if we are considering moving or visiting Mexico.